junxit/us-congress-bills-113/metadata.md

 - 2013-03-12 — Introduced in Senate
 - 2013-03-12 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2014-07-23 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-07-23 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2014-07-23 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Harkin with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2014-07-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 479.